-Dr. Blanck is the President of the University of North Texas Health Science Center and is a retired Lieutenant General in the U.S. Army Medical Corps.
+Dr. Blanck is currently a partner in Martin, Blanck & Associates, a health care consulting company.
+He was formerly the President of the University of North Texas Health Science Center and is a retired Lieutenant General in the U.S. Army Medical Corps.
 The presence of a medical expert on the Board is essential for addressing important issues such as the probability of causation of specific types of cancer and other diseases by ionizing radiation exposure.
 Dr. Blanck's 32-year military career commenced as a General Medical Officer in Vietnam and concluded as The Surgeon General, US Army, and Commanding General, U.S. Army Medical Command.
 He has also held academic faculty positions at the Uniformed Services University of the Health Sciences, the University of Texas Health Science Center at San Antonio, Howard University School of Medicine, George Washington University, and Georgetown University.